First-Order Bayesian Regret Analysis of Thompson Sampling: Information ratio and scale-sensitive information ratio

 \subsection{Reversed chi-squared/relative entropy inequality}

 We now describe how to control the scale-sensitive information ratio \eqref{eq:SSIR} of Thompson Sampling in the expert setting.
-As we saw in Subsection \ref{sec:Pinsker}, the two key inequalites in the Russo-Van Roy information ratio analysis are a simple Cauchy-Schwarz followed by Pinsker's inequality (recall \eqref{eq:lostscale}):
+As we saw in Subsection \ref{sec:Pinsker}, the two key inequalites in the Russo-Van Roy information ratio analysis are a simple Cauchy--Schwarz followed by Pinsker's inequality (recall \eqref{eq:lostscale}):

-In particular, as far as first-order regret bounds are concerned, the ``scale" of the loss $\ell_t$ is lost in the first Cauchy-Schwarz.
-To control the scale-sensitive information ratio we propose to do the Cauchy-Schwarz step differently and as follows (using the fact that $\ell_t(i)^2\leq \ell_t(i)$):
+In particular, as far as first-order regret bounds are concerned, the ``scale" of the loss $\ell_t$ is lost in the first Cauchy--Schwarz.
+To control the scale-sensitive information ratio we propose to do the Cauchy--Schwarz step differently and as follows (using the fact that $\ell_t(i)^2\leq \ell_t(i)$):

 where $\chi^2(p,q) = \sum_{i =1}^d \frac{(p(i) - q(i))^2}{p(i)}$ is the chi-squared divergence.
 Thus, to control the scale-sensitive information ratio \eqref{eq:SSIR}, it only remains to relate the chi-squared divergence to the relative entropy.
 Unfortunately it is well-known that in general one only has $\ent(q,p) \leq \chi^2(p, q)$ (which is the opposite of the inequality we need).
 Somewhat surprisingly we show that the reverse inequality in fact holds up to a factor of two true for a slightly weaker form of the chi-squared divergence, which turns out to be sufficient for our needs: \begin{lemma} For $p, q \in \R^d_+$ define the {\em positive chi-squared divergence} $\chi^2_+$ by